 An instance of academic misconduct (including those detailed on the website provided above or in this syllabus) will be reported to the Department Chair and the academic Dean's office.
-Any form of dishonesty in an exam will result in a recorded zero for that assignment which cannot be dropped.
+Any instance of misconduct will result in a grade of 0 for the assessment in question.